Junkers Ju 88: Battle of Britain

-By August 1940, A-1s and A-5s were reaching operational units just as the battle was intensifying.
+By August 1940, A-1s and A-5s were reaching operational units just as the Battle of Britain was intensifying.
+On 11 August 1940, the first major bombing raid upon Britain by the Ju 88 was conducted against Weymouth and Portland.
+Subsequent attacks that month were flown against targets in Portsmouth, Farnborough, Driffield, Brize Norton, and Middle Wallop.
+On 7 September 1940, the Luftwaffe redirected its attacks towards London.
+From October 1940, as a result of the high loss rate, daytime bombing of Britain ceased in favour of night time bombing.

-The Battle of Britain proved very costly.
-Its higher speed did not prevent Ju 88 losses from exceeding those of its Dornier Do 17 and Heinkel He 111 stablemates despite being deployed in smaller numbers than either.
-Ju 88 losses over Britain in 1940 totaled 303 aircraft between July and October 1940.

-Do 17 and He 111 losses for the same period were 132 and 252 machines destroyed respectively.
+The Battle of Britain proved to be very costly to the Luftwaffe.
+The Ju 88's higher speed did not prevent losses from exceeding those of its Dornier Do 17 and Heinkel He 111 stablemates despite being deployed in smaller numbers than either.
+During 1940, Ju 88 losses over Britain totalled 303 aircraft between July and October 1940.
+Do 17 and He 111 losses for the same period were 132 and 252 machines destroyed, respectively.
+Amongst the factors responsible for the high loss rate were the poor coordination between Luftwaffe fighter and bomber aircraft and the austere conditions of the French airfields from where these bombers operated.

-Of all the losses suffered by the Ju 88 at that time, however, a number were due to the tricky behavior of the plane, especially when compared with the proven He 111, and to the crews' lack of experience on the type – many having converted to the Ju 88 only shortly before.
+Of all the losses suffered by the Ju 88 at that time, however, a number were due to the tricky behaviour of the aircraft, especially when compared with the proven He 111, and to the crews' lack of experience on the type – many having converted to the Ju 88 only shortly before.
 Of the 39 losses recorded for July 1940, for example, only 20 were due to enemy action.
 The others being written off in training accidents, crashes, or malfunctions over mainland Europe.
 A series of field modifications were made to make the Ju 88 less vulnerable, including the replacement of the single MG 15 rear machine gun by a twin-barreled MG 81Z machine gun and the fitting of additional cockpit armour.

 One incident involved ground fighting between the crew of an A-1 and soldiers from the London Irish Rifles during the Battle of Graveney Marsh on 27 September 1940.
 It was the last action between British and foreign military forces on British mainland soil.

-The flagship Ju 88 A-4 went into service during the closing days of the Battle of Britain.
-Although slower than the A-1, it solved nearly all of the troubles of the A-1.
-The A-4 actually saw additional improvements including more powerful engines but, unlike other aircraft in the Luftwaffe, did not see a model code change.
-The Ju 88 C-series also benefited from the A-4 changes.
+Between January 1943 and April 1944, a smaller scale reprisal bombing campaign was waged using Ju 88s against the British mainland.
+On 21 January, almost every available bomber on the Western Front was dispatched to attack London.
+Attacks continued against various British cities for months but the number of aircraft in each raid dwindled.
+In late April, in an attempt to disrupt preparations for the D-Day landings, Ju 88s were redirected towards British ports along the southern coast; these were largely ineffective and thus were abandoned within the space of a month.
+By August 1944, the Luftwaffe's Ju 88 force had been heavily diminished.